-CGIF only considers for credit guarantee bond issuers that hurdle a policy maximum acceptable risk rating.
-Acceptable borrowers undergo a stringent due diligence review.
+CGIF has guarantee eligibility criteria that include, among others, a borrower's credit rating grade, proposed guarantee size and tenor, use of bond proceeds, and compliance to safeguards standards and to credit exposure control limits.
+Eligible borrowers undergo a stringent due diligence review.
 Guarantee Underwriting Proposals (GUPs) require approval of management's Guarantee and Investment Committee (GIC) and of the Board of Directors (Board).
-In aid of informed decisions on GUPs, the Board is furnished with credit review notes from CGIF's RMD and from an external advisor to the Board.
-As of 31 December 2020, CGIF's guarantee portfolio had a weighted average risk rating of BB (BB flat - 31 December 2019).
+The Board has delegated to the GIC final approval authority for GUPs that are rated BB or better, are not more than USD 50mn, have tenor of not more than 5 years, are not classified as safeguard risk Category A, and are approved and endorsed by the Chief Risk Officer.
+In aid of informed decisions on GUPs, the Board is furnished with credit review notes, safeguards review notes, and integrity review notes from CGIF's RMD.
+An external advisor to the Board advises on credit risk relating to each GUP.
+As of 31 December 2021, CGIF's guarantee portfolio had a weighted average risk rating of BB (BB flat - 31 December 2020).

 CGIF controls concentrations of credit risk.
-Guarantee exposure to any country and to any currency is capped at 20% and 40%, respectively, of CGIF's Maximum Guarantee Capacity (MGC), where MGC is the product of (a) total paid-in capital of CGIF, plus retained earnings, plus reserves less net credit loss reserves less foreign exchange loss reserves, and less all illiquid asset and (b) the maximum leverage ratio of 2.5:1.
-CGIF's maximum leverage ratio, currently 2.5:1, is determined by the MOC on the recommendation of the CGIF Board.
-Aggregate guarantee exposure to any single Intermediate Jurisdiction (i.e., a country outside of the ASEAN+3 where a guaranteed borrower is registered) and aggregate exposure to all Intermediate Jurisdictions are limited to 20% and 40%, respectively, of CGIF's MGC.
+Guarantee exposure to any country and to any currency is capped at 20% and 40%, respectively, of CGIF's Maximum Guarantee Capacity (MGC), where MGC is the product of (a) total paid-in capital of CGIF, plus retained earnings, plus reserves, less net credit loss reserves less foreign exchange loss reserves, and less all illiquid assets and (b) the maximum leverage ratio of 2.5:1.
+CGIF's maximum leverage ratio, currently 2.5:1, is determined by the MOC with the recommendation of the CGIF Board.
+CGIF refers to IMF's list to identify acceptable offshore financial centers (AOFCs).
+Exposures to AOFCs pertain to guarantee exposures to borrowing entities that are registered through the offshore incorporation process of an AOFC.
+Aggregate guarantee exposure to any single AOFC and aggregate exposure to all AOFCs are limited to 20% and 40%, respectively, of CGIF's MGC.
 Aggregate Type-B (investor-procured) guarantee exposure is limited to 20% of MGC.
 Aggregate guarantee exposure to any sector and to any industry is limited to 40% and 20%, respectively, of MGC.
 In any country, exposure to any industry may not exceed 10% of MGC.
 Single borrower exposures, and single group exposures, may not exceed 20% of CGIF's paid-in capital.
 CGIF's leverage ratio and concentration ratios are reported quarterly to the CGIF Board.